-There are some sign of aggressive barking that you will be able to pick up on by watching the beagle’s body.
+There are some signs of aggressive barking that you will be able to pick up on by watching the beagle’s body.
 The first sign that’s most noticeable is when their teeth are exposed.
-They will usually make direct eye contact with the person or animal that are feel aggression towards.
+They will usually make direct eye contact with the person or animal that they are feeling aggression towards.

-Their ears will be up or in a more direct position and they will likely be standing in a taller position.
+Their ears will be up or in a more direct position, and they will likely be standing in a taller position.
 Another key sign is their tail.
-When they’re barkin aggressively, a beagle’s tail will be held up and moving back and forth stiffly.
+When they’re barking aggressively, a beagle’s tail will be held up and moving back and forth stiffly.

-When you get used to your dog it’s easier to tell the difference between their excited and their aggressive barks.
+When you get used to your dog, it’s easier to tell the difference between their excitement and their aggressive barks.
 Some noises to look out for if a beagle is barking aggressively include: